13 Bathroom Renovation Mistakes That Could Break Your Budget

 And for good reason.
 A bathroom renovation is one of the most valuable home improvement projects you can invest in, both personally and financially.
 And that value is trending up.

-According to the Journal of Light Construction, the average mid-range bathroom remodel in the US recouped 74% of the renovation costs in 2024, which is the highest average cost recouped over the last 14 years.
+According to the Journal of Light Construction, the average mid-range bathroom remodel in the US recouped 80% of renovation costs in 2025, the highest average recouped over the last 15 years.
+Sounds good in theory, but the execution is another story.

 Bathroom renovations are expensive, disruptive, and surprisingly easy to mess up.
 And when you tack on costly bathroom renovation mistakes to avoid, the budget multiplies.
-One wrong decision can haunt you for years and cost you thousands down the line.
-I learned that the hard way!
+One wrong decision can haunt you for years and cost you thousands down the line (I learned that the hard way!)

 13 Bathroom Renovation Mistakes to Avoid